Hamidalavi/EXB-World/README.md

 # EXB-World
 ## How Ex Buddy (EXB) World Created?
-Listen to Examid's lectures to know this amazing world!
+Listen to Examid's lectures to know about this amazing world!

-> There are many steps and Examid will update the path of evolution:
+There are many steps and Examid will update the path of evolution:

 ### Home Star
 Stars are the power source of the universe.
 Solar waves pour onto nearby planets and provide energy for millions of years.